 A commercial driver’s license (CDL) is put at risk with almost any traffic ticket.

 For starters, a ticket for a moving violation will appear on a driver’s abstract.
-Most employers will check a job applicant’s driving record for traffic offenses because the employer’s insurance will increase if the driver has numerous traffic tickets.
-Employers are looking to cut costs, and they will reject a job application if the driver will cost them in insurance.
+Most employers will check a job applicant’s driving record for traffic offenses, because the employer’s insurance will likely increase if the driver has numerous traffic tickets.
+Employers are looking to cut costs, and they will probably reject a job application if the driver will increase insurance costs.

 But some traffic offenses are far more serious because they can result in an immediate cancellation of your CDL.